tmobile/opensource/content/blog/posts/t-mobile-embraces-open-source.md

 Today we are making available as open source, both large and small projects that contribute to that effort:

-* [Jazz](https://github.com/tmobile/jazz-core) and [CCP](https://github.com/tmobile/ccp) are being developed by T-Mobile's Cloud Center of Excellence to make it easier to dev, deploy and operate solutions, shifting workloads from VMs and IaaS to serverless and containers.
+* [Jazz](https://github.com/tmobile/jazz-core) is being developed by T-Mobile's Cloud Center of Excellence to make it easier to dev, deploy and operate solutions, shifting workloads from VMs and IaaS to serverless and container platforms.
 * [ABF](https://github.com/tmobile/abf_authorization) is a lightweight library and data format that simplifies handling entitlements.
 * Finally, we are making available the code and CI/CD automation we use to publish our own [open source site](https://github.com/tmobile/opensource).